-To move selected keypoints press G, or use one of the various other methods to grab vertices.
+To move selected keypoints press G, or use one of the various other methods to move vertices.

-To move a particle root you have to turn off Keep Root in the Tool Shelf.
+To move a particle root you have to turn off Keep Root in the Toolbar.

 You can do many of the things like with vertices, including scaling, rotating and removing (complete particles or single keys).

-You may not duplicate or extrude keys or particles, but you can subdivide particles which adds new keypointsor Numpad2.
+You may not duplicate or extrude keys or particles, but you can subdivide particles which adds new keypoints.

-How smoothly the hair and particle paths are displayed depends on the Path Steps setting in the Tool Shelf.
+How smoothly the hair and particle paths are displayed depends on the Path Steps setting in the Toolbar.
 Low settings produce blocky interpolation between points, while high settings produce a smooth curve.